DawinderGill/MusicPlayer-JetpackCompose/README.md

 A few key concepts and technologies form the cornerstone of this project:

-Jetpack Compose(https://developer.android.com/jetpack/compose): This is the next-generation UI toolkit for Android applications, allowing you to build interfaces through declarative UI patterns, thereby reducing the boilerplate code and helping to bring your app to life more quickly​1​.
+[Jetpack Compose](https://developer.android.com/jetpack/compose): This is the next-generation UI toolkit for Android applications, allowing you to build interfaces through declarative UI patterns, thereby reducing the boilerplate code and helping to bring your app to life more quickly​1​.
-Recomposition(https://developer.android.com/jetpack/compose/mental-model): In the context of Jetpack Compose, recomposition is the process by which the Compose framework updates your composable functions when the data they read changes, ensuring your UI is always up-to-date​1​.
+[Recomposition](https://developer.android.com/jetpack/compose/mental-model): In the context of Jetpack Compose, recomposition is the process by which the Compose framework updates your composable functions when the data they read changes, ensuring your UI is always up-to-date​1​.
-Managing States(https://developer.android.com/jetpack/compose/state): This project demonstrates the appropriate handling of states in a composable function in Jetpack Compose.
+[Managing States](https://developer.android.com/jetpack/compose/state): This project demonstrates the appropriate handling of states in a composable function in Jetpack Compose.
 This is crucial for building dynamic and interactive UIs that can respond to changes in data over time​1​.
-Kotlin DSL and Gradle(https://docs.gradle.org/current/userguide/kotlin_dsl.html): The Kotlin DSL provides a type-safe and expressive way to model your project using Kotlin.
+[Kotlin DSL and Gradle](https://docs.gradle.org/current/userguide/kotlin_dsl.html): The Kotlin DSL provides a type-safe and expressive way to model your project using Kotlin.
 This project uses Kotlin DSL for Gradle, which allows for writing Gradle build scripts in a more expressive and convenient way, leveraging Kotlin's features such as type-safety, null-safety, and IDE support​1​.
-Centralizing Dependencies(https://proandroiddev.com/better-dependencies-management-using-buildsrc-kotlin-dsl-eda31cdb81bf): To maintain a clean and manageable build system, this project centralizes its dependencies in a single location, making it easy to manage and update the dependencies across modules​ using ``buildSrc + Kotlin DSL``
+[Centralizing Dependencies](https://proandroiddev.com/better-dependencies-management-using-buildsrc-kotlin-dsl-eda31cdb81bf): To maintain a clean and manageable build system, this project centralizes its dependencies in a single location, making it easy to manage and update the dependencies across modules​ using ``buildSrc + Kotlin DSL``

 Demo